Tipper insurance

 You’ll need to insure your tipper van for business use.
 As with standard vehicle insurance, there are three main types of cover to choose from:

-This provides cover for injury to another person or damage to their vehicle.
-Third-party insurance won’t cover repairs to your own tipper van or your own medical expenses.
+- Third-party only – this provides cover for injury to another person or damage to their vehicle.
+Third-party tipper insurance won’t cover repairs to your own tipper van or your own medical expenses.

-This offers the same level of protection as above, plus cover if your van is stolen or damaged by fire.
-With van break-ins and tool theft all-too-common occurrences, it’s a worthwhile consideration.
+- Third-party, fire and theft – this offers the same level of protection as above, plus cover if your van is stolen or damaged by fire.
+With van break-ins and tool theft being all too common occurrences, it’s a worthwhile consideration.
 Make sure to check the policy details to see if tools and other contents are included.
 If not, consider adding extra cover.

-You might also want to consider public liability insurance, which offers cover if you damage someone else’s property while loading or unloading, for example.
+You might also want to consider public liability insurance.
+This offers cover if you damage someone else’s property while loading or unloading, for example.

 And if you employ anyone to drive your tipper van, you’re required by law to have employers’ liability insurance in place.

-Once we have the information we need, we’ll give you a list of suitable quotes to compare.
+Whether you drive a Ford Transit, Mercedes-Benz Sprinter, Peugeot Boxer, Renault Master or Iveco Daily tipper, we can give you a list of suitable quotes to compare.
 You’ll have the opportunity to add on any optional extras, so you can tailor your quote to suit your needs.

 Start a quoteFrequently asked questions